 Tree Retention

 The city recognizes that existing trees and new development compete for space.
 Since both are crucial to Bellevue’s vitality, the Land Use Code, LUC 20.20.900 seeks to balance the needs of the two.
-The LUC sets requirements for tree retention and replacement that the new development must satisfy.
+The LUC sets requirements minimum tree density that the new development must satisfy through tree retention, tree planting or a combination.

-Trees are required to be retained for subdivisions, short subdivisions, planned unit developments, construction of new buildings and homes, alterations and additions to existing structures, and general alteration of land, including changes to lot coverage and parking areas.
-There are also specific tree preservation requirements for the R-1 zone in Bridle Trails.
+Minimum tree density requirements apply for subdivisions, short subdivisions, planned unit developments, construction of new buildings and homes, alterations and additions to existing structures, and general alteration of land, including changes to lot coverage and parking areas.

 Tree Removal